Shiyizhuanshi/ES-synth-starter-Han/md/dependency.md

 A joystick is moved to change menu: joysickscantask(changes movement)->displayupdate(changes update accurdingly)

 No deadlocks because the functions that reads to those structs do not have ability to write back to those blocks.
 Even if they do, the part of the data they write back to are only accessed by themselves and not other structs.
-Some mistake can be caused due to timing problems of a task not being able to finish, therefore not being able to update the value for the following functions to read, but that does not cause deadlocks.